GaitorAID: Running Feedback Tool

 Advisors: Hao Su (PhD student), Prof. Conor Walsh.

-Wyss Institute for Biologically Inspired Engineering , & the Spaulding National Running Center.
+In conjunction with the Wyss Institute for Biologically Inspired Engineering , & the Spaulding National Running Center.

 The student team designed a wearable sensor that can monitor a runner’s tibial angle and tibial acceleration in the field via an inertial measurement unit (IMU).
 The device can segment the gait cycle in real time, and utilize an algorithm that determines overstride.
 The device uses the algorithm’s calculations to provide real-time feedback to the user to help correct running form and prevent injury.